 When asked why he didn't notify the public earlier, Horton said proper steps were taken.

 "The kind of material we were dealing with required sophisticated testing to determine if there was lead" and how much, he said.
 "And whether if contact with the lunchboxes would lead to lead exposure.
-It took several weeks to conduct the testing."
+It took several weeks to conduct the testing.

-He said the department stopped ordering and distributing the lunchboxes in July and notified agencies
+He said the department stopped ordering and distributing the lunchboxes in July and notified agencies that had received them -- though not parents.

 "It wasn't until we got more confirmation tests," Horton said, "that we decided to take more aggressive action."